FlUxIuS/blerp/README.md

 [11:44:17] Central: Encryption enabled
 ```

-## Testing Hardened Re-pairing {#fix-1}
+## Testing Hardened Re-pairing

-Apply the patch, re-flash the firmware on one of the nRF52, and repeat the attacks from the [Controlled Environment Testing](#test-controlled).
+Apply the patch, re-flash the firmware on one of the nRF52, and repeat the attacks from the controlled environment testing.
 ```bash
 ./apply_fixes_patch.sh
 make erase id=XXXXXXXXXX